AcademySoftwareFoundation/EncodingGuidelines/EncodeOpenAPV.md

 ## Overview

-[OpenAPV](https://github.com/AcademySoftwareFoundation/openapv) provides professional grade visually lossless video suitable as a raw video format.
-It is free and open source and this implementation is under the ASWF.
+[OpenAPV](https://github.com/AcademySoftwareFoundation/openapv) provides professional grade visually lossless video suitable as a raw video format, designed and developed by Samsung.
+It is free and open source and this implementation was contributed by Samsung to the ASWF.

 The codec specification allows: